Master of Social Work

 States Where the MSW Program is Not Available

 The MSW Program is available nationally.
 However, due to regulatory reasons, Brandman cannot provide field placements or MSW degrees in certain states.
 Students should consult with their Advisor if they have plans to move from one state to another.

 Field education is the signature pedagogy for social work education.
 MSW students complete their field placement practicums at social service agencies within their geographic area.
 Field placement practicums allow student practitioners the opportunity to build, apply, and integrate classroom training and evidence-based interventions within a practice setting.
 As Brandman MSW students gain direct practice experience working with diverse populations, they also help to strengthen opportunities, resources, and capacity for local agencies that provide direct services for vulnerable families and communities.

 Brandman University is accredited by the Western Association of Schools and Colleges Senior College and University Commission.
 In California, the Master of Social Work Program at Brandman University meets and exceeds the curriculum requirements set forth in the California Business and Professional Code section 4996.2 and has notified the Board of Behavioral Science (the licensing board for social workers in California) of its curriculum as required by law.
 In Washington State, Brandman University’s Master of Social Work Program meets and exceeds the curriculum requirements established by state licensing law under the Revised Code of Washington (RCW 18-225).

-The MSW Program anticipates earning initial accreditation from the Council on Social Work Education (CSWE) in 2021, and is in pre-candidacy status at the time of catalog publication.
-Pending CSWE's approval of candidacy status in 2018/19 and initial accreditation in 2020/21, students who enroll in the MSW Program during or after the 2018/2019 academic year will have earned accredited degrees.
+The MSW program is in candidacy status and anticipates earning initial accreditation in 2020/21.
+Pending CSWE's awarding of initial accreditation in 2020/21, students who enroll in the MSW program during or after the 2018/19 academic year will have earned accredited degrees.